Mithridates VI Eupator (132-63): king of Pontus (120-63), enemy of Rome in first century BCE.

 Lucullus immediately sent envoys to ask for the king's extradition, and in the meantime reorganized the Asian provinces of the Roman empire, lowering the taxes and interest rate.
 This made him a lot of enemies in Rome, where many wealthy people had shares in tax-farming companies and saw their profits reduced.

 When king Tigranes II the Great of Armenia refused to extradite Mithridates, Lucullus launched a bold attack on Armenia.
 In 69, he crossed the Euphrates, proceeded through Mesopotamia, reached the Upper Tigris valley, defeated his enemies, besieged Tigranes' capital Tigranocerta, and finally took it after what had been -in spite of the fact that Tigranes had been able to escape- one of the most brilliant campaigns in ancient history.
-On his return to Mesopotamia, Lucullus also took Nisibis, and in 68, he invaded eastern Armenia, where he reached Artaxata (modern Yerevan).
+On his return to Mesopotamia, Lucullus also took Nisibis, and in 68, he invaded eastern Armenia, where he reached Artaxata (south of modern Yerevan).
 However, his enemies in Rome managed to secure his recall before he could achieve something.

 Even worse, Mithridates had been able to return to Pontus with an army that had been given to him by Tigranes.
 He invaded his own country, and overcame Lucullus' deputies (67).
 At the same time, the Cilician pirates were becoming increasingly dangerous towards the Romans, who decided to send their best commander, Pompey the Great, to deal with them.
 In a swift campaign, he overcame them, and in 66, he was allowed to finish the Third Mithridatic War as well.